10 Great Ways to use Alfred's Web Search Function in Academia

-There are a number of predefined searches.
-Here is a list of the ones implemented in the current version 2.5.1.
+There is a large number of predefined searches, not just Google.
+Here is a list of the ones implemented in the current version 5.5.

 However, Alfred can do even more for you.
 It allows you to define your own searches.
 The implementation is straight forward.
 You only have to find out how the search term is "converted" into an URL.